Special-purpose acquisition company: History

+Blind-pool stock offerings existed in the 1980's.
+Their rejuvenation began in the early 1990's with investment bank GKN Securities and its founder David Nussbaum, who was later fined by the National Association of Securities Dealers for overcharging investors but went on to found EarlyBirdCapital in 2003.

+After the 1980's the federal government increased regulation around SPAC's, requiring that at merger, if an investor does not like the acquired company, the investor can opt out and get their money (plus interest) refunded, because, they were effectively blank check companies, which, as NPR put it, "were so infamous for scamming investors that a federal law was passed to crack down on them."

 Characteristics

 Mechanics

 SPACs generally trade as units or as separate common shares and warrants on the Nasdaq and New York Stock Exchange (as of 2008) once the public offering has been declared effective by the SEC, distinguishing the SPAC from a blank check company formed under SEC Rule 419.
-Commonly, units are denoted with the letter "u" (for unit) appended to the ticker symbol of SPAC shares.

-Trading liquidity of the SPAC's securities provide investors with a flexible exit strategy.
-In addition, the public currency enhances the position of the SPAC when negotiating a business combination with a potential merger or acquisition target.
-The common share price must be added to the trading price of the warrants to get an accurate picture of the SPAC's performance.

 By market convention, 85% to 100% of the proceeds raised in the IPO for the SPAC are held in trust to be used at a later date for the merger or acquisition.
-A SPAC's trust account can only be used to fund a shareholder-approved business combination or to return capital to public shareholders at a charter extension or business combination approval meeting.

-Each SPAC has its own liquidation window within which it must complete a merger or an acquisition; past this deadline the SPAC will dissolve and return assets to its stockholders.
-In practice, SPAC sponsors often extend the life of a SPAC by making a contribution to the trust account to entice shareholders to vote in favor of a charter amendment that delays the liquidation date.

 In addition, the target of the acquisition must have a fair market value that is equal to at least 80% of the SPAC's net assets at the time of acquisition.
 Previous SPAC structures required a positive shareholder vote by 80% of the SPAC's public shareholders for the transaction to be consummated.
-However, current SPAC provisions do not require a shareholder vote for the transaction to be consummated unless as follows: